bespoken/sdk/README.md

 * Adding tags to the result (for use in metrics displays)
 * Changing the `success` flag based on custom validation logic
 * Adding output fields to the CSV output to provide additional information to report readers

+Using `interceptError` custom code can be called after the max attempts were executed.

 Using `interceptPreProcess` custom code can be called before starting the execution of the records.
 This can involve:
 * Setting up a local storage